-8. Remove the water pump by removing the two retaining clips.
+7. Remove the water pump.
+This is a small pump located in the front of the washer directly under the wash tub.
+It has two hoses leading to it.
+LEAVE THE DRAIN HOSES IN PLACE and remove the two retaining clips.
 The front of the clip pops off with a gentle pry of a screwdriver, while the back is in a keyed slot.
 Once released from the pump, turn the clip to remove from the slot.
-Pull the pump off the motor shaft and remove both hoses.
-HINT: This is a good time to inspect the drain lines for any debris that may have gotten lodged in the lines.
+Pull the pump off the motor shaft and push it aside while leaving the hoses attached.

-9. Install new water pump.
-You may have to rotate the motor shaft slightly to get the slot on the water pump to line up correctly on the motor shaft.
-Make sure you re-install the retaining clips correctly.
-Insert the keyed end first, then turn and snap them in place over the pump.
+13. Reinstall Water pump.
+You may have to rotate the motor shaft slightly to get the slot on the water pump to line up correctly.
+Make sure you re-install retaining clips.

 I know it seems like a lot, but it is an easy process if you take your time and follow the steps as written.
-A new washer pump should cost about $40.
+A new motor coupling should cost less that than $20.